-Data acquisition unit is composed of a single camera, which uses light sensitive receptor array to acquire optical input in RGB888 format.
-RGB888 will be sent to microprocessor then stored in SDRAM.
-Raw image will be encrypted with Chaotic Map.
+The data acquisition unit is composed of a single camera, which uses a light sensitive receptor array to acquire an optical input in RGB888 format.
+The RGB888 pixel data will be sent to the data processing unit for encryption and storage.
 The resolution will be 1920x1080 to meet the typical resolution of DSLR camera [4].